chukrobertson/Covid19_Data_Science_Practice/README.md

 # Covid19_Data_Science_Practice
-Covid-19 Data scrubbing, modelling, and plotting.
+Covid-19 Data scrubbing, modeling, and plotting.
 ---

 I used this data to learn more about data science.